Elephant (2003 film)

 Elephant is a 2003 American psychological drama film written, directed and edited by Gus Van Sant.
-Heavily inspired by the 1999 Columbine High School massacre, the film chronicles the events surrounding a school shooting in Portland, Oregon.
+Inspired by the 1999 Columbine High School massacre, the film chronicles the events surrounding a school shooting in Portland, Oregon.
 The narrative begins a short time before the shooting occurs, following the lives of several characters both in and out of school, who are unaware of what is about to unfold.
 The film stars mostly unknown or newcomer actors, including John Robinson, Alex Frost, and Eric Deulen.

-Elephant is the second film in Van Sant's "Death Trilogy"—the first is Gerry (2002) and the third Last Days (2005)—all three of which are based on actual events.
+Elephant is the second film in Van Sant's "Death Trilogy"—the first is Gerry (2002) and the third Last Days (2005)—all three of which are based on real events.
 Although Elephant was controversial for its subject matter and allegations of influence on the Red Lake shootings, it was generally praised by critics and received the Palme d'Or at the 2003 Cannes Film Festival.

 Plot

-An ordinary day at a high school in Portland, Oregon, is shown through the perspective of several students.
-Among them are John, who struggles with dealing with his alcoholic father; Elias, a photography student who is building a portfolio of other students; Michelle, an outcast who struggles with her body issues; Nicole, Brittany, and Jordan, three bulimic teens who gripe about their parents; popular athlete and lifeguard Nathan and his girlfriend, Carrie; and Acadia, a close friend of John's who attends a gay–straight alliance meeting.
+On April 20, 1999, an ordinary day at a high school in Portland, Oregon, is shown through the perspective of several students.
+Among them are John, who has a strained relationship with his alcoholic father; Elias, a photography student who is building a portfolio of other students; Michelle, an outcast who struggles with her body issues; Nicole, Brittany, and Jordan, three bulimic teens who gripe about their parents; popular athlete and lifeguard Nathan and his girlfriend, Carrie; and Acadia, a close friend of John and a member of the school's gay–straight alliance (GSA).

 Unbeknownst to anyone, two other students, Alex and Eric, are preparing to carry out a mass shooting and bomb attack at their school.
 Their motives are vague and inconclusive, with several scenes showing them being bullied and exposed to violent media.
 Flashbacks throughout the film show them preparing for the massacre by ordering weapons online and formulating an attack plan, which is to detonate bombs in the cafeteria during lunch hour and shoot people as they try to escape.

-On the day of the shooting, the pair makes their way to school in Alex's car, armed with a rifle, a shotgun, and a pistol.
+On the day of the shooting, the pair makes their way to school in Alex's car, armed with a rifle, a shotgun, and several pistols.
 John encounters them outside the school and is told by Alex to leave.
-Realizing what is about to happen, John tries to warn students and teachers outside, then goes looking for his father after finding his car still outside the school from when they arrived earlier that morning.
+Realizing what is about to happen, John tries to warn students and teachers outside, then goes looking for his father after finding his car outside the school.